n-ii-ma/API-Practice-2.0/README.md

 Run ```npm run dev``` to start the server and simply open the link you see in the console or manually navigate to http://localhost:5000/api/users on your machine.

 You can use [Postman](https://www.postman.com/) to view the functionality of the API.

-## Docs
-Navigate to http://localhost:5000/api-docs to view the API Docs which is built with [Swagger](https://swagger.io/).

 ## Usage
 Useful for practicing the functionality of a RESTfull API.